Table of Contents

 Subroutines and Static Jumps for the EVM EIP-615 as a way to determine the position of jumptables in contract bytecode.
 It is here introduced in its own right in order to exclude data from the

 JUMPDEST analysis of contracts, making it impossible to jump to data.
 This makes it easier for static analysis tools to analyse contracts, allows disassemblers, chain explorers and debuggers to not display data as a mess of INVALID opcodes and may even provide a marginal improvement in performance.
-Additionally, it paves the way for suggestions such as EIP 1712 to disallow unused opcodes, jumptables EIP-615 and speculative proposals to disallow for deployment of contracts with stack usage violations.
+It also helps scalability because it improves on-chain evaluation of transactions from other chains in that the validation that the code conforms to a certain pattern does not need to do a full jumpdest analysis to see that data is not executed and thus does not have to conform to the pattern (used by the optimism project).
+Additionally, it paves the way for suggestions such as EIP-1712 to disallow unused opcodes, jumptables EIP-615 and speculative proposals to disallow for deployment of contracts with stack usage violations.

 While computing the valid